darshanachars/StudentDetails/ReadMe.txt

 	}

 	This platform also validates the input data to ensure the data integrity.
-For example the input for claimDate field should be in the format 'yyyy-mm-dd' if the requests sends with any other format it gives message as "Date format should be yyyy-mm-dd".
+For example the input for claimDate field should be in the format 'yyyy-mm-dd' if the requests sends with any other format it gives message as "Date format should be in yyyy-mm-dd".
 And if some of the fields are kept null, the platform shows error message as
 	{
 		"message":" Name cannot be empty"